WHAT ARE DENTAL SEALANTS?

-Getting sealants put on is simple and painless.
+Having a sealant placed on your teeth is simple and painless.
 Sealants are painted on as a liquid and quickly harden to form a shield over the tooth.
-Sealants can last up to 10 years, but should be checked regularly by a dental professional.
+Sealants can last up to 10 years, but should be checked regularly by a dental professional during regularly scheduled checkups.

-- The tooth is cleaned with an abrasive powder.
+- The tooth is cleaned with an abrasive powder by your dentist.

-- The tooth is dried, and cotton is put around the tooth so it stays dry.
+- The tooth is then dried, and cotton is placed around the tooth so that it stays dry throughout the procedure.

-- A solution is put on the tooth that makes the surface a little rough.
-(It is easier for the sealant to stick to a slightly rough surface.
+- A solution is put on the tooth that makes the surface rough and textured so that it’s easier for the sealant to stick on the tooth.

-- The tooth is rinsed and dried.
-Then new cotton is put around the tooth so it stays dry.
+- The tooth is rinsed and dried off with a specialized dentistry tool.
+Afterwards, a new cotton is put around the tooth so that it stays dry.

 - The sealant is painted on the tooth and hardens in a few seconds.

-The most important reason for getting sealants is to avoid tooth decay.
-Fluoride in toothpaste and in drinking water protects the smooth surfaces of teeth but back teeth need extra protection.
-Sealants cover the chewing surfaces of the back teeth and keep out germs and food.
+The most important reason for getting sealants is to avoid tooth decay and eventually, root canal therapy.
+Fluoride in toothpaste and in drinking water protects the smooth surfaces of teeth, but back teeth need a little extra protection.
+Sealants cover the chewing surfaces of the back teeth and keep out germs and food particles.
 The chewing surfaces of back teeth are rough and uneven because they have small pits and grooves.
-Food and germs can get stuck in the pits and grooves and stay there a long time because toothbrush bristles cannot brush them away.
+Food and germs can get stuck in the pits and grooves, which means they can stay there a long time because toothbrush bristles cannot brush them away.

 Having sealants put on teeth before they begin to decay also saves time and money in the long run by avoiding fillings, crowns, or caps used to fix decayed teeth.

-Children should get sealants on their permanent molars as soon as the teeth come in—before decay attacks the teeth.
+Children should get sealants on their permanent molars as soon as their teeth come in — before decay attacks the teeth.

-- The first permanent molars (called “6 year molars”) come in between the ages of 5 and 7.
+- The first permanent molars (called “6 year molars”) come in between the ages of five and seven.

 - The second permanent molars (called “12 year molars”) come in when a child is between 11 and 14 years old.